Lemon Bundt Cake With Lemon Glaze

 Instructions

 - In liquid measuring cup, stir together milk and cream.
-Gradually add flour, and milk mixture, alternately, to mixer, starting and ending with flour.
-Mix until smooth.
+With mixer on low speed, add flour alternately with milk mixture, starting and ending with flour (about 3 additions of flour and 2 additions of milk mixture).
+Mix until well combined.
 Stir in lemon zest and juice.

-- Spray 10-cup bundt pan throughly with baking spray.
+- Spray 10-cup Bundt pan throughly with baking spray.
+Like, really spray it a lot.
 Pour batter into prepared pan, smoothing top with spatula.
-Transfer to oven and bake 60 to 70 minutes or until a toothpick inserted in center comes out clean.
+Transfer to oven and bake 60 to 70 minutes or until a toothpick inserted in center comes out clean or with just a few moist crumbs.

-- Remove cake from oven; transfer pan to wire rack for 5 minutes.
-Turn cake out onto rack.
-Poke hot cake all over with toothpick.
-Immediately brush Glaze over cake; let cake cool completely.
+- Remove cake from oven; transfer pan to wire rack for 5 to 10 minutes.
+Turn cake out onto wire rack and allow to cool completely before icing.

-- Just before serving, make Icing: In small bowl, whisk together all ingredients.
-If icing is too thick to pour, whisk in additional cream 1 tablespoon at a time until pourable, but not too thin.
+- Just before serving, make the Icing: In small bowl, whisk together powdered sugar, cream, lemon juice and vanilla.
+If icing is too thick to pour, whisk in additional cream 1 teaspoon at a time until pourable, but not too thin.
 Pour over cake and serve.

 Made the cake Saturday – quite tasty.
 Didn’t release well from the pan, but hey, thems the breaks.